The One Lesson Video Games Have Been Trying to Teach You This Whole Time

 Back to the video game analogy, if you are a mage, you know you can't do the melee fights for long.
 It doesn't matter how much you believe in your mage.
 He can still be a badass spell caster but leaves the close combat for other characters.

 When treating life like a video game, the best way to learn is to interact with it.
-Focus on how to dominate the world using your character's strengths and weaknesses.
+Focus on how to dominate the world using your character's strengths and working around his weaknesses.

 You can read all the game walkthroughs (help-self material) you want, but until you start playing, and start building your skill and intuition, you really won't know how to interact with the world.